geojeff/sproutcore-examples/README.md

         cat id_rsa.pub | pbcopy   // - copy the key using handy pipe to pbcopy ssh git@github.com        // - hit github.com to initialize

-3. Make a sproutcore-examples directory in my development area, on a Macbook Pro.
+3. Made a sproutcore-examples directory in my development area, on a Macbook Pro.
-   Move raphaelplay, the first app I started, into the apps directory of sproutcore-examples, then proceed with git configuration and initialization steps.
+   Moved raphaelplay, the first app I started, into the apps directory of sproutcore-examples, then proceeded with git configuration and initialization steps.

 4. For setting up to run the examples on my local computer, inside the sproutcore-examples project directory, created a frameworks directory, along